 Where do I park?

-We have parking available at our farm for all events, but it is limited, so we do recommend carpooling whenever possible.
-For farm visits, we will assist you with where you can park when needed.
+We have parking available at our farm for all classes, events and farm visits.
 For larger groups and classes, we will have our staff helping direct you where to park.

 Can I pick up the goats?